Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 • tetracycline.

-Dosage and duration of antibiotic use determined strictly by the doctor.
+Dosage and duration of antibiotic use determined strictly by a doctor.

-Specialists do not recommend treating a child with folk remedies, since this is a serious disease and folk remedies will not bring the desired effect.
-Folk remedies will not be able to defeat the pathogen, they can only be used to relieve the primary symptoms of the disease.
+Specialists It is not recommended to treat a child with folk remedies, since this is a serious disease and folk remedies will not bring the desired effect.
+Folk remedies will not be able to defeat the pathogen; they can only be used to relieve the primary symptoms of the disease.

-The baby can wash the eyes warm boiled water, tea.
-Very carefully, these funds remove purulent discharge on the surface of the eyelids, and alleviate the patient's condition.
+You can wash your baby's eyes warm boiled water, tea.
+Very carefully, these products remove purulent discharge on the surface of the eyelids and alleviate the patient’s condition.
 Such procedures are carried out 3-4 times a day.

-However, in addition to them, it is necessary to give the child medication.
+However, in addition to them, it is necessary to give the child medications.

 Prevention

 This disease very dangerous for a child, so it is necessary to start treatment immediately.
-For this child, the doctor is urgently shown and diagnosed.
+For this, the child is urgently shown to a doctor and diagnosed.

-You can learn about the rules for caring for the eyes of a newborn for the prevention of gonorrhea from the video:
+You can learn about the rules for caring for the eyes of a newborn to prevent gonoblennorrhea from the video:

 We kindly ask you not to self-medicate.
-Sign up to see a doctor!
+Make an appointment with a doctor!

-Purulent conjunctivitis or blennorrhea in newborns is most often caused by gonococcal infection.
-The disease is characterized by severe swelling of the eyelids, profuse suppuration.
-Untimely therapy of a severe form of gonoblenorrhea threatens with loss of vision.
-Thanks to special preventive measures, the pathology of gonococcal origin is extremely rare.
+Purulent conjunctivitis or blenorrhea in newborns is most often caused by gonococcal infection.
+The disease is characterized by severe swelling of the eyelids and profuse suppuration.
+Untimely treatment of severe forms of gonoblennorrhea threatens vision loss.
+Thanks to special preventive measures, pathology of gonococcal origin is extremely rare.

 Causes of the disease

-Eye diseases caused by bacteria of a different etiology account for about a third of all cases and occur in a milder form.
-Blennorrhea in newborns can develop as a result of circumstances such as:
+Eye diseases caused by bacteria of a different etiology account for approximately a third of all cases and occur in a milder form.
+Blenorrhea in newborns can develop as a result of circumstances such as:

-• The ingress of bacteria on the mucous membrane of the baby's eyes when it moves along the birth canal, infected with the causative agent of gonorrhea.
+• Bacteria enter the mucous membrane of the baby's eyes as he moves along the birth canal infected with the causative agent of gonorrhea.

-• A prematurely opened fetal bladder or a difficult birth that led to infection inside the womb.
+• Prematurely opened amniotic sac or difficult labor leading to infection inside the womb.

 • Infection of a child with the help of care items, water, hands due to violation of hygiene rules.